Russty32280/memsat/README.md

 Jekyll Metro is a theme built on top of bootstrap and other freely available libraries.
 Its aimed to provide a fully furnished Jekyll theme for personal sites with blog.

+# Adding new pages
+* Create a folder and save in it `index.md`
+* Add it to `_config.yml` to place it in the header
+* Otherwise, just link to that page for it to work

+Make sure this new Markdown page has a suitable header

+    ---
+    layout: page
+    title: Memsat Docs
+    description: Landing page
+    theme: green
+    ---

 ## Version 1.0 Development (Beta 2 Released!)

 New features include: